oppia/oppia-web-developer-docs/Writing-schema-for-handler-args.md

 ## Introduction

-All arguments passed to the GET/POST/PUT/DELETE methods of the handler classes in the Oppia controller layer need to be robustly validated before being passed to the domain layer in the backend.
+All arguments passed to the GET/POST/PUT/DELETE methods of the handler classes in the Oppia controller layer or in main.py need to be robustly validated before being passed to the domain layer in the backend.
 This can be done using the help of a Schema-Validation-System(SVS) architecture.
 The SVS architecture is responsible for validating the args coming from payloads or requests before passing those args into the backend structure.

 ## Directory Structure